trambarhq/trambar/docs/user-guide.md

 #### Task list

-**Task list** is self-reported mechanism letting people know what you're working on.
+**Task list** is self-reporting mechanism letting others know what you're working on.
 It's not designed for workflow purpose.
 You cannot assigned a task list to someone else.
 You can, however, designate other users as coauthors of the list, allowing them to mark off tasks as completed.

 #### Survey